-There are many varied reasons why children are unable to be cared for by their birth families and may be placed into foster care by their Local Authorities.
+There are varied reasons why children are unable to be cared for by their birth families and be placed into foster care by their Local Authorities.

 Where families are struggling to cope and/or their children are unsafe, Local Authorities must offer help and support to both the children and their families, to enable children to live happily and safely with their own family.
 If this is not possible the Local Authority must take steps to secure a child’s safety and well-being by providing them with alternative arrangements such as foster care.
 Being in foster care enables children to recover from the childhood trauma they have experienced, have a positive experience of family life within which they are able to thrive and reach their individual potential.

 What does a Foster Carer do?

 A foster carer plays a central role in a team of professionals that includes social workers, therapists, teachers and health professionals.
 They work in partnership to ensure the child/ren in their care get all the help and support they need.
 Foster carers are responsible for the day to day care of the children they look after.
 The child’s Local Authority and/or the child’s birth parents retain parental responsibility.
 There are many tasks that foster carers agree to undertake including: